What is Cryptocurrency & the Blockchain?

 For full pricing details check out our fees and pricing page.

 Why is your price different to the price displayed on Google?

 The rate you will be looking at will most likely be from an international index in USD, then converted to NZD.
-It reflects the local price at some of the largest international exchanges in the US/Europe/China.
+It reflects the spot price at some of the largest international exchanges in the US/Europe/China.
 They are not representative of local prices, just as the price of petrol or dairy products will vary from country to country.

 NZ tends to be priced at a premium to these international indices – but this isn’t uncommon, with Brazil, Japan, South Africa, and Korea all in a comparable situation.